livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 }
 ```

-* Activate the custom plugin in the channel config
+* Activate the custom plugin in the `contentType` config

 ```js
 metadata: {